 In November 2009, Mr. Roger Lynch became employed by both us and EchoStar as an Executive Vice President.
-Mr. Lynch is responsible for the development and implementation of advanced technologies that are of potential utility and importance to both DISH Network and EchoStar.
+Mr. Lynch was responsible for the development and implementation of advanced technologies that are of potential utility and importance to both DISH Network and EchoStar.
 Mr. Lynch's compensation consisted of cash and equity compensation and was borne by both EchoStar and DISH Network.
-As of January 1, 2015, Mr. Lynch is solely a DISH Network employee.
+As of January 1, 2015, Mr. Lynch is solely a DISH Network employee as Sling TV's Chief Executive Officer and DISH Network's Executive Vice President, Advanced Technologies.